haathie/pgmb/k8s-benchmark/readme.md

 5. Run the benchmarks: `kubectl apply -f k8s-benchmark/benchmark-pgmb.yaml`.
 Note that the pods may crash initially, but they will restart and run the benchmarks.
 6. You can check the logs with `kubectl logs -f <pod-name> -n pgmb-benchmark`.
 The output logs can be used to then graph the results.
 Terminate the pods when done.

-Note: this will cost you some money, so make sure to delete the cluster when you're done.
+Note: this will cost you some money, so make sure to delete the cluster when you're done via: `eksctl delete cluster -f k8s-benchmark/cluster.yaml --disable-nodegroup-eviction`.
 Also if you want to run more rigorous benchmarks, you can increase the size of the node in the `cluster.yaml` file, and increase the provisioned size of the postgres, consumer, publisher pods.